 - Dried parsley – Its mild flavor and light sweetness balance the rest of the flavors.

-- Ground sage – Remember to pick up ground sage, NOT rubbed sage.
+- Ground sage – Remember to use ground sage, NOT rubbed sage.

 How to Make It